digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/lifecycling.rst

 Which party is the provider of the Effect?
 ==========================================

-Most of the time the provider of the Effect is the lifecycler, yet in some cases where we want to hide the visibility of holdings and the calculation result, we will have a provider that is different from the lifecycler.
+Most of the time the provider of the Effect is the lifecycler.
+However, in some cases we may want to hide the visibility of holdings and the calculation result.
+The provider of the Effect gets to see all holdings claimed against that one Effect contract.
+If we don't want the lifecycler to see this, then we need a different effect provider.

 Can an instrument act as its own lifecycle rule?
 ================================================